Challenge 1: WinnersThe May / August 2016 Stills Challenge: "The Metal Monster, by Abraham Merritt (1882-1943)" has the

 As far as the rating is concerned, voting for 'Artistic' and 'Topic' will be similar to what you are used to.
 The third category 'Technical' will have a different meaning: it will rate the manner in which the artist has been able to meld successfully the elements from different instalments as the series progresses.
 The term 'Technical' is under scrutiny at this moment and will be replaced by something more appropriate.
 Suggestions are welcome of course.

-The Fourth Instalment of the Challenge for September 1st / October 31st, 2016 has as theme:
+The new Challenge for November 1st / December 31st, 2016 has as theme:

 Member Count (May 2016): 185 Cheppers ( Become a Chepper! )